boldbi/boldbi-kubernetes/docs/FAQ/how-to-migrate-app_data-from-azure-smb-fileshare-to-nfs-fileshare.md

 Example:
 helm install boldbi bold-common -f values.yaml -n bold-services

-> **Note:** To avoid issues with volume mounting, ensure that the AKS cluster and NFS file share are either in the same virtual network or connected through peered virtual networks
+> **Note:** To avoid issues with volume mounting, ensure that the AKS cluster and NFS file share are either in the same virtual network or connected through peered virtual networks.

 ### Step 3: Verify the Installation